CEA-MetroCarac/pystack3d/doc/general.rst

 ``ind_min`` and ``ind_max`` are related to the frames (slices) indices where to start and end the workflow processing.
 (If not specified, consider the first and the last frame).

-``channels`` is used to indicate the channels names in the case of a multiple channels acquisition.
-In the case of a single channel acquisition, `.tif` files can be directly put at the root, equivalent to  ``channels = ["."]`` (default value).
+``channels`` is used to indicate the channel names in the case of a multiple channels acquisition.
+In the case of a single channel acquisition, `.tif` files can be directly put at the root of the input directory, equivalent to  ``channels = ["."]`` (default value).

-``nproc`` allows to define the default value for the number of processors to work with.
+``nproc`` allows to define the default value for the number of parallel threads to use for the processing.

-``process_steps`` is the list of the default process steps to handle.
+``process_steps`` is the list of the process steps to execute.

-``history`` is a list that can be used to specify the process steps that have already been handled when restarting.
-Note that during the workflow execution this list is automatically updated after each process step.
+``history`` is a list that can be used to specify the process steps that have already been done in the case of stopping the workflow in the middle.
+It allows the workflow to restart from the last finished step and with the correct input data (the last 'outputs' directory).
+Note that during the workflow execution this list is automatically updated after each process step in order to be able to restart in case of any unexpected interruption.